 What is the law on edible forms of marijuana in New Jersey?

 As it stands, marijuana is legal but only available for purchase at licensed dispensaries with a valid prescription.
 Therefore, you cannot buy your friend’s weed that he grows in his garden, pick up some black market gummies, or feign ignorance and hope for the best when caught with the substance.
 What you can do is get a prescription for marijuana and obtain the substance through a legal dispensary.

 The dispensaries obtain prescription-grade marijuana from authorized manufacturers.
 The manufacturer’s of legal weed are governed by New Jersey law.
 Under the Jake Honig Compassionate Use Law, such manufacturers can produce edible products, meaning products that you can eat.
-Only qualifying patients with valid prescriptions may possess edibles under New Jersey, provided that you do so in accordance with the current restrictions in place.
+It is no longer a criminal offense to possess edibles under New Jersey, provided that you do so in accordance with the current restrictions in place.
 These products are generally limited to the forms noted, such as pills, chewables, oils, liquids, drops, tablets and syrups.
 Basically, the manufacturer cannot market gourmet meals of edibles but they can provide ingestible products containing THC, which are often prescribed to patients with conditions ranging from opioid abuse to cancer.

-Nonetheless, if you are caught with edibles or any other form of marijuana that you do not have a prescription for, you can anticipate being arrested.
-Similarly, you may find yourself charged with a drug crime if you are found to be growing weed and selling it to others if you are not authorized to do so as a dispensary.
+If you are caught with edibles or any other form of marijuana that you do not have a prescription for, you should not anticipate being arrested.
+Nevertheless, you may find yourself charged with a drug crime if you are found to be growing weed and selling it to others if you are not authorized to do so as a dispensary.

-Can I be arrested for illegally possessing marijuana edibles in NJ?
+Can I be arrested for illegally possessing or distributing marijuana edibles in NJ?

 If you do not have a prescription for a marijuana edible product and you are found in possession of such a substance, you will not generally face jail.
 However, distributing marijuana as an average person can still result in criminal prosecution.
 The level of the charges brought against you is based upon the weight of the substance.
 Surprisingly, even with an edible, all ingredients are tallied in the overall weight.
 In other words, the entire concocted gummy bear, the whole cookie or brownie (flower, sugar and all), or the large fountain soda cup containing the marijuana syrup counts towards the weight.
 Obviously, the added ingredients make a tremendous difference in how you are charged and sentenced upon conviction.
 The total number of edibles is also critical when determining what penalties you face.

 For a first degree charge (25 pounds or more), 10-20 years in state prison can be imposed.
 For a second degree crime (5 pounds to 25 pounds), a term of 5-10 years can be implemented.
 For a third degree marijuana offense (one ounce to just under 5 pounds), 3-5 years in prison is on the line.
-For a fourth degree possession charge (less than one ounce but greater than 50 grams), the possible sentence maxes out at 18 months.
+For a fourth degree marijuana charge (second offense involving one ounce or less), the possible sentence maxes out at 18 months.
 Lastly, for first-time charges for manufacturing, dispensing, or distributing marijuana in an amount not exceeding one ounce, you may be given a written warning that indicates the penalties for committing this offense again.
-If you are ultimately found guilty of a crime involving edibles or other forms of marijuana, such a conviction may still expose you to heavy fines, suspension of your driving privileges, and a criminal conviction that can deter future hiring decisions, among many other opportunities that you may wish to pursue in the future.
+If you are ultimately found guilty of a crime involving edibles or other forms of marijuana, such a conviction may still expose you to heavy fines, suspension of your driving privileges, and the other impacts of these offenses.

 Need Local Lawyer in Hoboken for Edibles Charge

 If you have been arrested for edibles or otherwise charged with violating the laws on marijuana in Hudson County, New Jersey, there are many ways to improve your chances of reaching a favorable outcome.
 The first step towards minimizing your risk is hiring an attorney experienced in marijuana law and defense.
 Our attorneys at Proetta & Oliver in Jersey City NJ, have spent decades focused on criminal defense, with countless success stories helping clients to avoid jail and otherwise limiting the negative impacts that may come your way as a result of a conviction.
 Contact us now at (201)-793-8018 to speak with a lawyer about your specific situation.
 Whether you have been charged with drug paraphernalia, CDS in a motor vehicle, cocaine possession, heroin distribution, or another crime, we can help.
 Consultations are provided at no charge and available around the clock for your convenience.